William W. Edel

 William W. Edel (March 16, 1894 – September 16, 1996) was a minister of the Methodist Episcopal Church, United States Navy Chaplain and 22nd President of Dickinson College.

 Biography

 William Wilcox Edel was born March 16, 1894, in Baltimore.
 He attended Friends School of Baltimore, Baltimore City College, Dickinson College and Boston University School of Theology.

 Early Boy Scout

 Edel was one of the earliest Boy Scouts in America.
 As a member of Troop 1 of Mount Washington in the summer of 1910, Edel attended the first National Boy Scout Camp held in August at Silver Bay on Lake George in upstate New York.
 This experimental camp was conducted by Chief Scout Ernest Thompson Seton, the noted author and wildlife artist.
-The camp included 120 boys and 20 adults, many, from YMCA’s along the northeast, already involved in Seton’s Woodcraft Indians.
+The camp included 120 boys and 20 adults, many from YMCA along the northeast, already involved in Seton’s Woodcraft Indians.
 As Edel put it, “I came to the camp as a Woodcraft Indian and left as a Boy Scout.”